 - Need at least one "true" variable in each clause or you miss some vertices (see diagram) - In Theory of Computation will see in a little more detail

 Travelling Salesman Problem (TSP)

-- What is the shortest path through a graph that visits every vertex? - Decision version: is there a path that visits every vertex of length k? - Classic NP-complete problem
+- What is the shortest cycle in a complete weighted graph that visits every vertex? - Decision version: is there a cycle that visits every vertex of length k? - Classic NP-complete problem